Fazanza/SpandexSimulator/README.md

 ## File Structure

 Below is the file structure and descriptions of each component in the project:
+The whole simulator is located under `Simulator` Folder

 - `core/` - The simulator itself, including the LLC, CPU, GPU, and SYSTEM components.
 - `header/` - Header files used within the Simulator.